Convergence of deterministic growth models: The general setup

 We note that we used the same notation for both the hyperbolic and parabolic scalings.
 We expect this to create no difficulties in what follows since the arguments and statements will always specify which case we work with.
-The benefit, however, is that we do not need to introduce more notation. \vs
+The benefit, however, is that we do not need to introduce more notation. \vs Finally, we remark that, for all $g\in \buc(\R^d)$, as $\delta\to 0$ and uniformly in $x$,